louisfoster/awesome-web-serial/README.md

 ### Terminals

+- [PWA serial terminal](https://github.com/GoogleChromeLabs/serial-terminal) - Offline-capable serial terminal by Google Chrome Labs to demonstrate Web Serial API.
 - [Windows XP -inspired web serial controller](https://webserial.app/) - Fun demonstration of a serial communication tool that resembles the UI of the Windows XP desktop.

 ## Applications

+- [Kaluma IDE](https://kaluma.io/ide) - Browser-based IDE for a JavaScript runtime for the RP2040 that loads code onto the chip via Web Serial.
+- [Piper MAKE](https://make.playpiper.com/) - Educational platform that uses a Blockly-like visual programming tool to write code and load it onto a Raspberry Pi Pico from the browser.
+Also, has a novel use of the File System Access API.
 - [Adafruit ESP bootloader flashing tool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/) - "WebSerial ESPTool designed to be a web-capable option for programming ESP32-S2 boards".
 There's also a [tutorial](https://learn.adafruit.com/adafruit-metro-esp32-s2/web-serial-esptool) and [the code is available on Github](https://github.com/adafruit/Adafruit_WebSerial_ESPTool).
 - [Espruino IDE](https://www.espruino.com/ide/) - An entire web-based IDE for programming the Espruino range of boards.
 Includes built-in tutorials, guides, and the IDE even has auto-complete.